tka85/dotenvenc/README.md

 **NOTE**: *This is an improved version of the now deprecated [dotenvenc](https://www.npmjs.com/package/dotenvenc).*

-Are you using `.env` and it contains secrets like passwords & tokens?<br>
+Are you using `.env` and it contains secrets like passwords & tokens?

 And are you using [`dotenv`](https://www.npmjs.com/package/dotenv) to expose those secrets as `process.env` variables to your app?

 **Problem**: you are exposing the secrets in plain text in your repository and your production system.